soundpress/RulesOfNYC/docs/c06/index.rst

    (3) Whether the Commissioner has abused his or her discretion in denying a request for a variance or in imposing a substantial condition in a grant of a variance.

-   (4) Except where the Department has acted as lead agency, the ALJ shall not adjudicate any issues relating to compliance with the State Environmental Quality Review Act (SEQRA).
+   (4) Except where the Department has acted as lead agency, the ALJ shall not review any issues relating to compliance with the State Environmental Quality Review Act (SEQRA).

 (e) Except for appeals from determinations relating to variances, the petitioner shall have the burden of proving by a preponderance of the evidence that the proposed regulated activity is in compliance with the requirements of these rules and regulations.
 For appeals from determinations relating to variances, the petitioner shall have the burden of proving that the Commissioner has abused his or her discretion.

 (f) (1) Appeals from determinations relating to individual sewage treatment systems or variances shall be decided on the record before the Department in its review of the application and any other written submissions allowed by the ALJ.

-   (2) A petitioner may request an adjudicatory hearing on appeals from all other determinations issued by the Department.
-If a petitioner does not request a hearing, the petition shall be decided on the record before the Department in its review of the application and any other written submissions allowed by the ALJ. (i)  Unless otherwise agreed to by the parties and the ALJ, the hearing shall be held in the district of the Department in which the regulated activity was proposed to be located, except that hearings may be held at the Department's offices in Valhalla, New York for appeals relating to regulated activities in the East of Hudson watershed and at the Department's offices in Kingston, New York for appeals relating to regulated activities in the West of Hudson watershed.
+   (2) A petitioner may request a hearing on appeals from all other determinations issued by the Department.
+If a petitioner does not request a hearing, the petition shall be decided on the record before the Department in its review of the application and any other written submissions allowed by the ALJ.

+      (i) The hearing may be held in the district of the Department in which the regulated activity was proposed to be located, except that hearings may be held at the Department's offices in Valhalla, New York for appeals relating to regulated activities in the East of Hudson watershed and at the Department's offices in Kingston, New York for appeals relating to regulated activities in the West of Hudson watershed.
+The hearing may also be held by video conferencing or other electronic means, or as otherwise agreed to by the parties and the ALJ.

 (g) The ALJ shall submit a report to the Commissioner within 60 days after the record on appeal is closed with a recommendation as to whether the determination appealed from should be approved, modified or rejected.
 The Commissioner shall issue a final decision approving, rejecting, or modifying the ALJ's recommendation within 30 days of receipt of the ALJ's report.
-If the Commissioner does not act, the ALJ's recommendation shall be deemed approved.
+If the Commissioner does not act within that time, the ALJ's recommendation shall be deemed approved by the Commissioner.

 (h) This section shall not apply to determinations made by local governments administering provisions of these rules and regulations pursuant to Subchapter G.

-(i) An applicant shall have the option whether to file an administrative appeal under this section and nothing in this section shall preclude an applicant from challenging a final determination issued by the Department in a court of competent jurisdiction, including instituting a proceeding under Article 78 of the Civil Practice Law and Rules, without first filing a petition for appeal pursuant to this section.
+(i) An applicant shall have the option whether to file an appeal under this section and nothing in this section shall preclude an applicant from challenging the final determination issued by the Department in a court of competent jurisdiction, including instituting a proceeding under Article 78 of the Civil Practice Law and Rules, without first filing a petition for appeal pursuant to this section.